CONDITIONS

 Fatigue

-Mild PMS may be manageable with lifestyle changes, but more severe symptoms deserve proper evaluation and support.
-While some women experience PMS with very mild symptoms, others may have more severe symptoms that significantly impact daily activities and may indicate a condition like premenstrual dysphoric disorder (PMDD).
+Mild PMS may be manageable with lifestyle changes but severe symptoms need proper evaluation and support.
+Some women experience PMS with very mild symptoms, others have more severe symptoms that affect daily activities and may be a sign of premenstrual dysphoric disorder (PMDD).

 Physical Symptoms

-The physical symptoms of PMS can be uncomfortable and debilitating.
-Common physical symptoms include bloating, breast tenderness, headaches, and cramps.
-Some women may also experience food cravings, particularly for sugary or salty foods.
+Physical symptoms of PMS can be uncomfortable and debilitating.
+Common physical symptoms are bloating, breast tenderness, headaches and cramps.
+Some women may also experience food cravings especially for sugary or salty foods.
 These symptoms are thought to be related to hormonal fluctuations during the menstrual cycle, particularly the drop in estrogen and progesterone levels after ovulation.
-In addition to these symptoms, some women may experience changes in appetite, sleep patterns, and energy levels.
-Regular exercise, a healthy diet, and relaxation techniques can help alleviate physical symptoms and improve overall health.
+In addition to these symptoms some women may experience changes in appetite, sleep patterns and energy levels.
+Exercise, healthy diet and relaxation techniques can help alleviate physical symptoms and overall health.

 Emotional Symptoms

-Emotional symptoms are a common aspect of PMS, and can range from mild mood swings to severe depression and anxiety.
-Many women experience irritability, mood swings, and feelings of sadness or hopelessness.
-In some cases, these symptoms can be severe enough to interfere with daily life and relationships.
-Selective serotonin reuptake inhibitors (SSRIs) and other medications can help regulate mood and alleviate emotional symptoms.
-Lifestyle changes, such as regular exercise, healthy eating, and stress management, can also help reduce the severity of emotional symptoms.
-It is essential to recognize that emotional symptoms are a legitimate aspect of PMS and should not be dismissed or minimized.
+Emotional symptoms are a common part of PMS and can range from mild mood swings to severe depression and anxiety.
+Many women experience irritability, mood swings and feelings of sadness or hopelessness.
+In some cases these symptoms can be severe enough to impact daily life and relationships.
+Selective serotonin reuptake inhibitors (SSRIs) and other medications can help regulate mood and emotional symptoms.
+Lifestyle changes such as exercise, healthy eating and stress management can also reduce the severity of emotional symptoms.
+It’s essential to recognise that emotional symptoms are a legitimate part of PMS and should not be dismissed or minimised.

 Pre-Menstrual Dysphoric Disorder (PMDD) is a more severe, clinically recognised form of PMS.
 It involves debilitating emotional and psychological symptoms that seriously impact daily functioning and relationships.
 Less than 5% of women of childbearing age get a more severe form of PMS called PMDD.
-Recognizing PMDD symptoms is crucial as they can significantly disrupt daily life and relationships, necessitating medical assistance for effective management.
+Recognising PMDD symptoms is crucial as they can seriously disrupt daily life and relationships and need medical help for management.

-PMDD affects around 3–8% of women, but is often underdiagnosed or mislabelled as anxiety or depression.
-PMDD is treated differently from PMS, with treatment aiming to prevent or alleviate symptoms.
-Consulting a doctor for personalized testing and treatment options is essential.
+PMDD affects around 3–8% of women but is often underdiagnosed or mislabelled as anxiety or depression.
+PMDD is treated differently from PMS, with treatment aimed at preventing or alleviating symptoms.
+See a doctor for personalised testing and treatment options.

 Severe mood swings